Phragout/phragout/README.md

 ### Hi there, I'm Tyler or Phragout 👋

--  Currently working on my own FiveM tings.
+-  Currently working with OuttaPocketRP aswell as working on personal projects.
 Expect some content. :)
--  Currently learning CS50x from Havard to learn more about Computer Science.
+-  Currently taking CS50x to learn more about Computer Science.

 ### How to reach me: